dineshsimk/cg-nepali/README.md

 - Go to http://www.grammaticalframework.org/ to know more about Grammatical Framework(GF)

 - To get the synopses of how different categories of words are translated in Nepali please go to  http://www.grammaticalframework.org/lib/doc/synopsis.html you can find all the Syntax Rules and Structural Words there, just hover over the word you will get the translations in all languages including Nepali.
-There are few known errors which i will document here, other than that if you find any errors please let me know at dineshsimk [at] gmail [dot] com
+There are few known errors which i will document here.